TheWorldAvatar/stack/stack-manager/README.md

 An incoming stack repository federates across each [dataset repository](#dataset-repository) in a stack.
 This repository will be used by external clients querying data in this stack.
 When a new dataset is added to this stack its dataset repository will be added to this federation.
-This repository will persist for as long as stack does.
+This repository will persist for as long as stack does but changes as datasets are added and removed.

 This repository can be accessed at external to the stack at `http://localhost:<PORT>/rdf4j-server/repositories/stack-incoming/`.